anthonycerelli/radical-vc-demo/backend/README.md

 ```

 This script will:
 - Read the JSON file
 - Upsert companies into the database
 - Generate embeddings for each company using Google Gemini (768 dimensions)
 - Store embeddings in the `company_embeddings` table

-The import is idempotent - you can run it multiple times safely.
+Both scripts are idempotent - you can run them multiple times safely.

 ### 5. Start the Server